Tuesday, December 10, 2019

 Accounting in Everyday Life

 The balance sheet and the income statement are dependent on each other.
 On the balance sheet, there is a liability called Accounts Payable.
 These are bills you have to pay.
 When you record an accounts payable, you also record an expense.
 The Accounts Receivable is the money others owe you.
-When you record an accounts receivable you record income.
+When you record an accounts receivable, you record Income.

 When your Accounts Receivable plus your net worth, or net profit, are less than your accounts payable, you again have a negative net worth.